Conversion Rate Optimisation UK: Why Your Website Gets Visitors But No Enquiries

 Can CRO improvements help with Google Ads performance?

 Directly and significantly.
 Google Ads Quality Score is partly determined by landing page experience, and a higher Quality Score reduces your cost-per-click.
 Beyond Quality Score, if your CRO improvements increase conversion rate from 1% to 2%, your cost-per-lead from the same ad spend halves.
-WordStream's Google Ads Benchmarks report consistently shows that advertisers who invest in landing page CRO alongside their paid campaigns achieve lower CPAs than those who optimise ad copy and bids alone while leaving the landing page unchanged.
+In our experience, advertisers who invest in landing page CRO alongside their paid campaigns consistently achieve lower CPAs than those who optimise ad copy and bids alone while leaving the landing page unchanged.

 About the Author